lasid-uece/bigdata-SO-lasid/utils/SparkXML2CSV.md

 ### Start the conversion file by file

 Now, start the conversion.
+Set the correct file name (without xml extension) and the file you want to convert.
 Take a long time, so, nohup is usefull.
-Set the correct file name (without xml extension).

 ```
 $ nohup ./sparkxml2csv.py Posts xaa &